WebAhead/master-reference/coursebook/week-5/project.md

 ### Description

-Create a website that will provide a news feed from an API.
+Create a website that will provide a news feed, with the content coming via an API.

+### Example:

+User Story:
+'As a student at F&C I want to know all the train departure times from Bethnal Green tube station, so that I can get home in time for dinner'.

-An example of this could be a news feed of bus arrivals and departures with the data provided via the [TFL API](https://api.tfl.gov.uk/).
-As with news feeds this bus times
+This news feed could be created with data provided via the [TFL API](https://api.tfl.gov.uk/).

 ### Specs: